Revocable Deep Reinforcement Learning with Affinity Regularization for Outlier-Robust Graph Matching: Preliminaries

 Graph matching involves (at least) two input graphs.
-Instead of directly working on two individual graphs which can disclose raw data information which might be sensitive, in this paper, we first construct the association graph of the pairwise graphs as the input representation~\cite{Leordeanu2005AST,Wang2019NeuralGM}.
-We also hope in this way, the problem more easily handled by RL as the learning can be focused on one graph.
-In fact, RL has achieved seminal success on many other combinatorial problems~\cite{Khalil2017LearningCO,Nazari2018ReinforcementLF,bai2021glsearch,Chen2019LearningTP}.
-We leave the counterpart RL solver directly on input graphs for future work.

-Specifically, following~\cite{Leordeanu2005AST,Wang2019NeuralGM}, we construct an association graph $G^{a} = (V^{a}, E^{a})$ from the original pairwise graph $G^{1}$ and $G^{2}$, with the help of the affinity matrix $\mathbf{K}$.
+Instead of directly working on two individual graphs which can disclose raw data information and might be sensitive, in this paper, we first construct the association graph of the pairwise graphs as the input representation~\citep{Leordeanu2005AST,Wang2019NeuralGM}.
+Specifically, we construct an association graph $G^{a} = (V^{a}, E^{a})$ from the original pairwise graph $G^{1}$ and $G^{2}$, with the help of the affinity matrix $\mathbf{K}$.
 We merge each two nodes $(v_{i}, v_{a}) \in V^{1} \times V^{2}$ as a vertex $v_{p} \in V^{a}$.
-We can see that the association graph contains $|V^{a}| = n_{1} \times n_{2}$ vertices\footnote{To distinguish input graphs from the derived association graph, this paper uses ``node" for the raw graphs and ``vertex" for the association graph.}.
+We can see that the association graph contains $|V^{a}| = n_{1} \times n_{2}$ vertices\footnote{For clarification, this paper uses ``node" for the raw graphs and ``vertex" for the association graph.}.
 There exists an edge for every two vertices as long as they do not contain the same node from the original pairwise graphs, so every vertex is connected to $(n_{1} - 1) \times (n_{2} - 1)$ edges.
-There exist both vertex weights $w(v_{p})$ and edge weights $w(v_{p}, v_{q})$ in the association graph.
-The vertex and edge weights denote the first and second order affinities of Lawler's QAP, respectively:
+There exist both vertex weights $w(v_{p})$ and edge weights $w(v_{p}, v_{q})$ in the association graph, where the vertex and edge weights denote the first and second order affinities:

-where the vertex index $p$ in the association graph $G^{a}$ means a combination of the indices $i$ and $a$ in the original pairwise graphs $G^{1}$ and $G^{2}$. $\mathbf{F}, \mathbf{W} \in \mathbb{R}^{n_{1}n_{2}} $ are the weight matrices that contain the vertex weights and edge weights in the association graph, respectively.
+where the vertex index $p$ in the association graph $G^{a}$ means a combination of the indices $i$ and $a$ in the original pairwise graphs $G^{1}$ and $G^{2}$. $\mathbf{F}, \mathbf{W} \in \mathbb{R}^{n_{1}n_{2} \times n_{1}n_{2}} $ are the weight matrices that contain the vertex weights and edge weights in the association graph, respectively.
 Fig.~\ref{fig:ag} shows an example to construct the association graph from the input graphs.
-Selecting a vertex $p$ in the association graph equals to matching nodes $i$ and $a$ in the inputs.
+In the association graph $G^{a}$, selecting a vertex $p$ in the association graph equals to matching nodes $i$ and $a$ in the input graphs.
+Therefore, we can select a set of vertices $\mathbb{U}$ as we choose to match these nodes as the solution.
+Note that the set of vertices $\mathbb{U}$ in the association graph is equivalent to the permutation matrix $\mathbf{X}$ and can be easily converted, as long as the set $\mathbb{U}$ does not violate the constraint in Eq.~\ref{eq:lawler}.